Tinubu Launches Nigeria Police Force Green Initiative

 President Bola Tinubu on Thursday lauded the Nigeria Police Green Initiative, saying apart from mitigating the effects of climate change and encouraging eco-friendly practices, it will also prioritize innovation and partnerships that would drive the nation’s transition to a green economy.

-The Initiative, a brainchild of the NPF, is targeted at promoting environmental sustainability within operations and facilities of the Force, as well as reducing the environmental footprint of their activities through the implementation of eco-friendly practices and the adoption of renewable energy sources.
+The initiative, a brainchild of the Nigeria Police Force (NPF), is targeted at promoting environmental sustainability within operations and facilities of the force, as well as reducing the environmental footprint of their activities through the implementation of eco-friendly practices and the adoption of renewable energy sources.

 Delivering the president’s address at the event, Shettima said no part of the world can feign ignorance of the realities of climate change whose consequences are everywhere.